Warm Homes Plan: Solar and Home Upgrade Grants

 The Warm Homes Plan is the government's £15 billion programme to improve the energy efficiency of UK homes.
-It replaces ECO4 (which closes December 2026) and the Home Upgrade Grant, and is expected to run from January 2027 through to 2030.
+Published on 21 January 2026, it commits to upgrading up to 5 million homes and lifting up to 1 million families out of fuel poverty by 2030.
+It takes over from ECO4 (which closes December 2026), with funding committed across this Parliament to 2029/30.
 If ECO4 does not apply to you, the Warm Homes Plan is the scheme to watch.

 What is the Warm Homes Plan?